 The Physic Garden

-The history of the Physic Garden begins in the middle ages, with some of the first 'apothecary gardens' created in Italy and France in the 1300s.
-The first to be established in Britain was the University of Oxford Botanic Garden, created in 1621. what is now the Royal Botanic Garden Edinburgh was founded in 1670 by Scottish doctors Robert Sibbald and Andrew Balfour, and the world famous Chelsea Physic Garden was established a short time later in 1673,
+The history of the Physic Garden begins in the middle ages, with some of the first medicinal collections of plants created in Belgium, Italy and France in the 1300s.
+The first to be established in Britain was the University of Oxford Botanic Garden, created in 1621.
+Scottish doctors Robert Sibbald and Andrew Balfour founded what is now the Royal Botanic Garden Edinburgh in 1670, and the world famous Chelsea Physic Garden was established a short time later in 1673.

-monasteries, priories and other religious institutions would usually have a physic garden or Herbarium where plants were cultivated for healing medicines and culinary use, as well as dye plants for cloth and wool.
-Large estates would cultivate kitchen gardens or 'potagers' with medicinal and plants for cooking. home would have access to the woodland, hedgerow and meadow where they would be able to find wild plants, if not be able to cultivate some themselves in their small plots.
+monasteries, priories and other religious institutions would have had a Herbarium where plants were cultivated for healing medicines and culinary use, as well as dye plants for cloth and wool.
+Large estates cultivated kitchen gardens or 'potagers' with medicinal and culinary plants for the household.
+Smaller homes would have access to the woodland, hedgerow and meadow where they would be able to find wild plants, if not be able to cultivate some themselves in their small plots.

 © The Historical Herbalists 2023